SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 	methods whenSelectionChangedDo: aBlock
 ```

-**Note.** An alternative to adding these methods is simply doing nothing: since both the methods and the label are accessible through their accessors, a reuser of this widget may simply obtain them and configure them directly.
-These two alternatives reflect design decisions that we will discuss later in Section *@sec_public_API@*.

 ### Live inspection of the widgets

 Now we can check manually if the widget is working by doing: